What is an SBA 504 loan?

 SBA 504 loans enable business owners to buy commercial real estate and other fixed assets at below-market, long-term, fixed interest rates.
 Fully amortized over 25 years, these payments carry no balloon payment.

-You can use loan proceeds to construct new or upgrade existing buildings, purchase equipment (10 yr. life expectancy), or convert facilities to energy efficiency.
+You can also an SBA 504 loan to construct a new property, upgrade an existing building, purchase equipment (with 10+ yr. life expectancy), or convert facilities to energy-efficient facilities.

 SBA 504 loans from TMC feature:

 - As low as 10% down, so you can keep your cash working to grow your business.
-Single-purpose facilities or start-up businesses may require a slightly higher down payment for SBA 504 loans
+Single-purpose facilities or start-up businesses require a minimum of 15% down

-- Below-market FIXED interest rates with payments fully-amortized over 25 years, no balloon
+- Below-market fixed interest rates with payments fully-amortized over 25 years, no balloon payment

 - No additional collateral required